mokhayesh/aldin-accelerators/docs/data-genius/data-profiling.md

 === "UI"
     1. **Upload** a file or choose a table.
-    2. Click **Profile** → Data Buddy computes schema, stats, and quality signals.
+    2. Click **Profile** â†’ Data Buddy computes schema, stats, and quality signals.
     3. **Export** results as CSV/JSON and attach to your evidence pack.

 === "CLI (placeholder)"